lizard-demon/bhopblox/README.md

 ### World Selection Interface

-The game starts with an elegant world selection menu featuring a dark theme (#222 background) with blue accent colors:
+The game starts with an elegant world selection menu featuring a modern gradient background (sky-blue to light green) with blue accent colors and dark world selection cards:

 #### Main Interface Elements
 - **Title Header**: Shows "Voxel World" or personalized greeting with your Reddit username in bright blue (#4fc3f7)
 - **World Browser**: Scrollable list (max-height: 250px) displaying all 6 available worlds with detailed information
 - **Play Button**: Initially shows "Select a World" - updates dynamically when you make a selection
 - **Status Display**: Shows current game status and loading information at the bottom
+- **Modern Gradient Background**: Beautiful sky-blue to light green gradient with subtle radial light effects

 #### World Selection Process
 1. **Browse Available Worlds**: Scroll through the world list to see all 6 unique environments
 2. **Read World Details**: Each world card displays:
    - **Title**: Name of the world (e.g., "Crystal Cave", "Sky Islands") in bold
-   - **Description**: Brief description of the world's theme and features
+   - **Description**: Brief description of the world's theme and features (author information is stored but not displayed in the current UI)
-   - **Author**: Creator of the world (e.g., "Explorer", "Architect", "Scientist")
 3. **Select Your World**: Click on any world card to select it
    - Hover effects show #444 background for better interactivity
    - Selected worlds are highlighted with a bright teal background (#4fc3f7) and dark text (#222)